 Healthcare costs add up quickly, and there’s no way to get around paying them.
 By skimping on this budget item, you could seriously compromise your health.

-According to the Centers for Medicare and Medicaid Services, the average U.S. household spends $10,739 per person on healthcare costs.
+According to the Centers for Medicare and Medicaid Services, the average U.S. household spent $12,530 per person on health care costs in 2020.
 These expenses include things like insurance premiums, office copays for general practitioners and specialists, pharmacy copays and over-the-counter medications.

 At first glance, clothing may seem like more of a want than a need.
 But everyone needs clean and appropriate clothing to wear.
 You need undergarments, shoes for walking around in and clothes for daily wear.